Jack-o-lantern-png-rbyi-plz/Jack-o-lantern-png-rbyi-plz/README.md

 >@ ;; i dislike not being answered to(questions)/ghosted/ignored and allat kinda stuff for a looong whileee
 >
 >@ ;; i'm paranoid about lots of things and overthink a lot ''
 >
+>@ ;; uhh i might make a full list later but just fyi i'm a big 7n7 and infected kin so euurmm kinda keep that in mind, ok? ok I consider c00lkidd(forsake one ofc) as my kiddling cause of that so dont be surprised if i mention that sos
+>

 > [!TIP]